deeplearninc/relaax/tutorials/policy_gradient/README.md

 Any RELAAX algorithm should be divided into 4 parts:
  - Client: some simulated environment to interact;
- - Agent: worker connected end-to-end to the Client;
+ - Agent: worker, connected end-to-end to the Client;
  - Parameter Server: aggregates results from all Agents;
  - Bridge: transport specifications between Agent and Parameter Server.

-We'll focused on the last three points to implement some simple Policy Gradient algorithm, which we used for OpenAI Gym's `CartPole-v0` training.
+We'll focused on the last three points to implement some simple Policy Gradient algorithm, which we used to train OpenAI Gym's `CartPole-v0`
 <br></br>

 #### 1. Neural Networks